MicrosoftDocs/azure-docs/articles/azure-sql/managed-instance/auto-failover-group-configure-sql-mi.md

 - [Add an elastic pool to a failover group](../database/failover-group-add-elastic-pool-tutorial.md)
 - [Add a managed instance to a failover group](../managed-instance/failover-group-add-instance-tutorial.md)

-For an overview of Azure SQL Database high availability options, see [geo-replication](../database/active-geo-replication-overview.md) and [auto-failover groups](../database/auto-failover-group-overview.md).
+For an overview of the feature, see [auto-failover groups](auto-failover-group-overview.md).